What You Need to Know About Treating a Broken Femur

 When you break your femur, your body starts healing right away through a series of steps.
 First, a blood clot forms around the fracture to help protect and support the healing process.
 Over the next two to three weeks, your body creates a soft, cushion-like bridge made of tissue called a fibrocartilaginous callus.
 This acts like a temporary filler, holding the broken thigh bone pieces together while your body works on fixing the damage.
 As your femur continues to heal, the soft tissue gradually gets replaced by a stronger, mineral-rich bone callus.
 This stage, called ossification, can take one to four months.
 Even then, the bone isn’t fully healed.

 If you’re wondering, “How long does it take for a broken femur to heal?” the answer is complicated.
-Since the femur is the longest and one of the largest bones in the body, the recovery time for a broken femur can be longer than for other broken bones.
-The healing process necessary strengthens the femur and helps restore its normal shape and function so that it’s as strong as it was before the injury.
+Since the femur is the longest and one of the largest bones in the body, the broken femur recovery time can be longer than for other broken bones.
+The femur fracture recovery period involves strengthening the femur and helping restore its normal shape and function so that it’s as strong as it was before the injury.

 Treatment Options for a Broken Femur